Are you comparing Webflow vs WordPress and wondering which one is better for you?

 WordPress also has the advantage of a massive ecosystem.
 More than 59,600 free plugins are available in the WordPress.org plugin directory alone, and there are thousands of free themes to choose from.

-This allows you to keep your costs down as you build your site using free plugins and themes.
-Even most premium WordPress plugins and themes have free versions that you can use without paying anything.
+This allows you to keep costs down as you build your site using free plugins and themes.
+Even most premium WordPress plugins and themes have free versions you can use without paying anything.

 For more on this topic, see our guide on the cost of building a WordPress site.
 It has a detailed breakdown of different scenarios with practical tips to keep your costs down without affecting functionality or missing anything.